What is green tea?

 Finally, the processing of tea leaves ensures that green tea flavor is more delicate and lighter than black tea.

-The three main steps in the processing of green tea
+The three main steps in the processing of tea leaves

 After harvesting, tea leaves are exposed to the sun for 2-3 hours and withered/dried; then, the real processing starts.